 I don’t currently own a dishwasher.

-And, unfortunately, I don’t really get the feeling I will ever see one in my house.
+And, unfortunately, I don’t get the feeling I will ever see one in my house.
 The kitchen just wasn’t designed for that, and the amount of money it would take to update it so that I can get a working dishwasher in here, with all new plumbing that could handle it, is not a top priority financially.
 So, I have to hand wash my dishes.
 3 times a day, 4 days a week.
-My kids get the other 3 days, when they don’t have school, part time jobs, or taekwondo to deal with.
+My kids get the other 3 days when they don’t have school, part-time jobs, or taekwondo.

 Washing the dishes by hand means that my hands are in the water a lot.

 With the commercial dish soaps that are meant to “pull grease out of the way,” they also seem to pull grease and moisture out of my hands.
 And when I am already dealing with dry skin either due to dry winter air, or being out in the dirt of the garden, having the remaining moisture pulled out of my hands isn’t fun.
 They can get dry, crack and bleed.
 Not a pretty picture.

 So, one day, while hubby and I were trying to figure out how to cut expenses from the store, I realized that we were almost out of dish soap.
 I hadn’t had time to get to the store, and there wasn’t much more than a sinkload of soap left.